 Master of Computational Engineering

 Computational Engineering (CompEng) is a full-time two-year (4-Semester) Master Program offered at VGU by the Ruhr-University Bochum.
 The language of instruction is English.
 An international program, open for students from all countries.

 The Computational Engineering Master program prepares students in the theory and application of computer-based simulation techniques.

-Simulation comes first - Computer-based simulation is an essential part in today's product development processes.
+Simulation comes first - Computer-based simulation is an essential part of today's product development processes.
 Before building the actual product, engineers run extensive simulations in order to test their designs in a virtual environment.
-Let it be bridges spanning over wide rivers, medical devices saving lives or power plants providing the energy for all of us.
+Let it bridges spanning over wide rivers, medical devices saving lives or power plants providing the energy for all of us.
 None of these high-tech products of human ingenuity would exist without the predictions delivered by computer-based simulations.... [-]